 - An if statement has been used, and the entire visualization is the else condition.

-- Once we have selected and sorted the sub-selection, we assign it to formTable, as this is the object that is ultimately used by the code that creates the visualization.
+- Once we have selected and sorted the sub-selection, we assign it to formTable, since this is the object ultimately used by the code that creates the visualization.

 Due to the use of the if statement, two further modifications are required.
 First, scroll down to around line 250 (this will change depending on how much code you've added at the beginning, and find the place where the visualization is being named.
 Here, we can see it's named as viz.2.

 We delete the name assignment (i.e., viz.2 <- ), as shown below.
-We do this because all this code is now nested within the if statement at the top, and the naming now occurs at the top.
+We do this because all the code is now nested within the if statement at the top, and naming now occurs there.

-Last, we must put a closing brace at the bottom of the code.
+Lastly, we must add a closing brace at the end of the code.
 This is done to close the else condition of the if statement.

-Once the above is done, the dependency graph has been shortened, taking less than half the time.
+Once the above is done, the Inputs & Outputs have been shortened, taking less than half the time.

 Making the visualization easily re-usable